-Clock relationships are asynchronous when they do not have a fixed phase relationship.
-This is the case when one of the following is true:
+Clock relationships are asynchronous when the clocks do not have a fixed phase relationship.
+This is the case when one of the following is true for the clocks:

-- They do not share any common circuitry in the design and do not have a common primary clock. - They do not have a common period within 1000 cycles (unexpandable) and the timing engine cannot properly time them together.
+- Do not share any common circuitry in the design and do not have a common primary clock. - Do not have a common period within 1000 cycles (unexpandable) and the timing engine cannot properly time them together. - Have a common clock but do not share a common node. - Are part of a topology that does not ensure a known phase relationship through the clocks auto-derivation process.